Neymar injury: Tearful PSG star wishes for 'new metatarsal' as he parties with his crutches to celebrate 27th birthday | Goal.com

 The result, a 2-1 defeat courtesy of goals from Moussa Dembele and Nabil Fekir, is unlikely to stop them winning the title but will be a concern to manager Thomas Tuchel ahead of the upcoming meeting with United.

-PSG are currently 10 points clear of second-placed Lille in the French top flight but have two games in hand over Christophe Galtier's side.
+PSG are currently 10 points clear of second-placed Lille in the French top flight and have two games in hand over Christophe Galtier's side.